Reviews You Can Rely On

 Noise Cancellation

-Through passive cancellation (achieved by physically blocking the ear) these Sonys block 33 decibels of noise in the treble range, decreasing things like emergency sirens and yelling kids.
+Through passive cancellation (achieved by physically blocking the ear), these Sony headphones block 33 decibels of noise in the treble range, decreasing things like emergency sirens and yelling children.

 There's also a subtle 8-decibel attenuation in the mid-range, which lowered nearby conversations to a mumble, reminiscent of adults in Charlie Brown cartoons.
 Overall, you can expect to be aware of your surroundings.